 You can setup Xen HTML to log these messages to the filesystem.

-To turn this on, go to Settings -> Xen HTML -> Support -> Developer Options, and enable "Redirect console.log to Filesystem".
+To turn this on, go to Settings -> Xen HTML -> Advanced, and enable "Widget Logging".
 You will need to respring to apply this change.

 Logs can then be found in the following directory: